DGross245/42-pipex/README.md

 ![PIPE](img/pipex.png)

-Pipex is a project developed as part of the curriculum at 42 school, focusing on the handling of pipes, forks, and input/output redirection in Unix-like environments.
+Pipex is a project developed as part of the curriculum at 42, focusing on the handling of pipes, forks, and input/output redirection in Unix-like environments.

 ## Mandatory Part

 The program is executed with the following syntax:

 ```bash